On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

-Notice that the fully-punctured normalized dilatation problem is theoretically solved by \Cref{thm:introAT}: Suppose one is interested in the elements of $\mathcal{D}$ smaller than some number $P$.
-Then one can look at all veering triangulations with $\leq \frac{P^3-1}{2} (\frac{2 \log P^3}{\log(2 P^{-3}+1)}-1)$ tetrahedra, and for each of them compute the normalized dilatations of the maps associated to the triangulation, using, for example, the machinery developed by McMullen in \cite{McM00}, then read off those maps whose normalized dilatations are less than $P$.
+Notice that \Cref{quest:fullypuncnormdil} is theoretically solved by \Cref{thm:introAT}: Suppose one is interested in the elements of $\mathcal{D}$ smaller than some number $P$.
+Then one can look at all veering triangulations with $\leq \frac{P^3-1}{2} (\frac{2 \log P^3}{\log(2 P^{-3}+1)}-1)$ tetrahedra, and for each of them compute the normalized dilatations of the associated maps, using the \textit{Teichmüller polynomial} defined in \cite{McM00}, then read off those maps whose normalized dilatations are less than $P$.

-However, this strategy using \Cref{thm:introAT} is not actually feasible in practice.
-For example, if one puts in $P=\mu^2$, which we will show is the minimum element of $\mathcal{D}$, then one has to look at all veering triangulations with $\leq 454$ tetrahedra, which is much larger than the census of veering triangulations we can possibly generate currently.
+However, this strategy is not actually feasible in practice.
+For example, with \Cref{conj:goldenratio} in mind, if one puts in $P=\mu^4$, then one has to look at all veering triangulations with $\leq 299193$ tetrahedra, which is much larger than any census of veering triangulations we can possibly generate currently.

 A different idea was explored in \cite{HT22} by Hironaka and the author.
 We showed that if $f:S \to S$ is a fully-punctured pseudo-Anosov map with at least two puncture orbits, then one can take $\tau$ to be a \textit{standardly embedded train track}.
 Then by applying the theory of Perron-Frobenius digraphs, developed by McMullen in \cite{McM15}, on the real edges of $\tau$, we showed \Cref{thm:introHT} below.
-Here we write $|LT_{a,b}|$ for the largest real root of the \textit{Lanneau-Thiffeault polynomial} ${t^{2b}-t^{b+a} - t^b - t^{b-a} + 1}$.

 \begin{thm}[{\cite{HT22}}] Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with at least two puncture orbits.
 Then the normalized dilatation $\lambda^{-\chi}$ of $f$ satisfies the inequality